Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 tags: [convex, developer, lisp]
 ---

-In the Gentle Lisp Introduction we covered the basic of the Convex Lisp langauge.
+In the Gentle Lisp Introduction we covered the basic of the Convex Lisp language.
 This guide build on these basic to introduce the key ideas of programming on the Convex CVM.

 ## The Convex Virtual Machine